-The City will also fund services to address housing discrimination.
+The City will also continue funding services to address housing discrimination and other fair housing violations, in line with the goals outlined in the regional Analysis of Impediments to Fair Housing.
 Sub-recipient housing counselors will investigate then intervene or mediate fair housing complaints and conduct a fair housing audit to determine where future local efforts and strategies should be focused.
+They will also conduct workshops and share resources for the City to post at in-person kiosks and online.
+Additionally, as part of the annual CAPER process, the City will work with sub-recipient housing counselor agencies to understand how to improve fair housing services and access to those services in Hayward.